How To Handle an Increase in Substance Abuse

 After detox treatment, patients are either encouraged to step up into an inpatient rehabilitation program or an outpatient one, depending on which is a better fit.
 Outpatient rehabilitation following detox is generally only recommended for those with less severe addictions.

 In inpatient rehab, clients focus on healing, insight, and homing in on the tools necessary to lead a sober life.
-This takes in both a group setting (with peer groups) and as an individual (one on one with a therapist).
+This takes in both a group setting (with peer groups) and an individual (one on one with a therapist).

 Unlike inpatient recovery centers, which are “live-in” facilities, outpatients receive treatment 1-3 times a week while living at home.
 Like inpatient care, these programs feature group counseling and some individual guidance and are less intensive than inpatient programs.